China's Economy Bounces Back As Pandemic Is Brought Under Control

 China's economic recovery does have its weaknesses.

-Much of the pick-up in economic activity has come from investment in new manufacturing facilities and infrastructure.
+Much of the pickup in economic activity has come from investment in new manufacturing facilities and infrastructure.

 That has outpaced consumption, meaning China is still making more stuff than people want or are able to buy.
 Retail sales have lagged behind last year, but picked up for the first time in August.